deivgin/parallel-computing/ada/ada-slides.md

 - Ada is a structured, statically (and strong) typed, imperative, and multi-paradigm high-level programming language.
 - Designed for embedded and real-times systems, focused on making bugs almost non-existent.
-- Big five structural elements:
+- The big five structural elements:
   - Packages - groups, units of compilations
   - Subprograms - procedures, functions - reusable sequences of instructions
   - Generics - arbitrary type packages that meet some requirement